cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 **Banyan-Videos-Corporation - project brief**.

-Banyan videos corporation has asked for a website but will help them retail their video merchandise online.

-For this reason, they have provided a brief stating what they would like to see on the site with features that they would wish on it.
+Banyan videos corporation has asked for a website to help them retail their video merchandise online.For this reason, they have provided a brief stating what they would like to see on the site with features that they would wish on it.

-* The site will be of a light colour scheme be and corporate like (Flash etc).

-* The Front page should have a search facility allowing users to search for products
+* The front page should have a search facility allowing users to search for products

-* It should have a carousel showing a selection of film products for sale
+* It should have a carousel showing a selection of films.

 * It should show news/information which banyan videos deem fit.
 This is not expected to be an RSS-feed or an integrated feed from other sites, but a section allowing banyan video administrators to post corporate messages and news.